pohupremmail-svg/AutoShowStroker/README.md

     - Manual Back: Press Left Arrow or click "<< Previous".
     - Pause Indicator: The footer will turn Green and display a countdown during a mandatory pause.
     - Drag the border between the beatmeter and the media control buttons to your liking customizing the relation between the media screen and the beatmeter
+    - Modify your settings via the settings field in the top left corner.
+Or use the shortcut Ctrl+S